-“There are so many elements of our lives that need to be maintained: health care, spiritual and emotional well-being, housing, and education,” says Paul Muratore, founder and director of Connections.
+“There are so many elements of our lives that need to be maintained: health care, spiritual and emotional well-being, housing, and education,” says Paul.
 “Not having one or more of these things can be wildly destabilizing.
 Connections is different than other mentoring programs.
 We stay with our youth as they move toward that vulnerable point in their lives.”

 “Teens getting charitable and governmental assistance is the safety net,” says Jeremy Kohomban, President and CEO of The Children’s Village.
 “But safety nets are not transformational.
 Just one positive adult relationship is all it takes to provide a teen with the feeling of real belonging.
 Our shared goal is to have every one of our teens experience the feeling of unconditional belonging.”

 One positive adult relationship is sometimes the missing link for at-risk youth to become successful.
 Mentoring is an opportunity for you to develop a long-term, one-on-one relationship with a youth who is in need of a role model, friend, and caring adult.
 The mentors in our program aim to identify and connect the young men with resources to help in the development of the whole person.